28-04-2022

 A couple of good things to remember when hiring from Speedy: all our hire equipment is checked, tested, cleaned and serviced before every hire and will all come ready to go.
 You’ll also notice a folder attached to your hire product, these are the safety and operating instructions, please make sure you read these before you begin your job.

-Before you use a paddle mixer it's really important that you wear the correct PPE.
+Before you use a paddle mixer you must wear the correct PPE.
 Gloves and eye protection are essential when operating tools and any PPE you do require can be purchased from Speedy.

 • a UK standard domestic plug that can be plugged into any household socket